GoogleCloudPlatform/cloud-foundation-fabric/modules/dataplex-autodq/README.md

 ## Data Quality

-This example shows how to create a Data Quality scan using AutoDQ.
+To create an AutoDQ Data Quality scan, provide the `data_quality_spec` input arguments as documented in https://cloud.google.com/dataplex/docs/reference/rest/v1/DataQualitySpec.

 Please refer to [this page](https://cloud.example.com/dataplex/docs/reference/rest/v1/DataQualityRule) for the rule types and specifications.
 You need to convert any variable names in the linked page from `CamelCase` to `snake_case`.

+This example shows how to create a Data Quality scan using AutoDQ.

 ```hcl
 module "dataplex-autodq" {